 Copying an environment

-Copying an environment is a powerful action in Skytap.
-With just a few clicks, you can quickly copy an entire, complex environment, including the VMs, networks, and environment settings.
-If you need to work with environments in multiple regions, you can easily copy the environment to each region.
+You can quickly copy an entire complex environment, including the VMs, networks, and environment settings.
+If you need to work with environments in multiple regions, you can copy the environment to each region.

 Copied environments can be used as backups, as duplicates for continuous integration testing, or as modifiable versions that you can share with other users.

-After you’ve copied an environment, changes to the copied environment do not affect the source environment.
+After you’ve copied an environment, changes to the copied environment won’t affect the source environment.
 The source and copy are unlinked, separate resources.

 Contents